amrvac/amrvac/doc/par.md

 ### Magnetic field divergence fixes {#par_divbfix}

-The upwind constrained transport method by Gardiner and Stone in _Journal of Computational Physics, 205, 509-539 (2005)_, using staggered grid for magnetic field, can preserve initial div B to round off errors when **typedivbfix='ct'**.
-And it only works with TVDLF, HLL, HLLC, and HLLD schemes in the current implementation.
+The upwind constrained transport methods  **typedivbfix='ct'** by Gardiner and Stone in _Journal of Computational Physics, 205, 509-539 (2005)_ **type_ct='uct_contact'** (default), or by Londrillo and Zanna, in _Journal of Computational Physics, 195, 17-48 (2004)_
+**type_ct='uct_hll'**, using staggered grid for magnetic field, can preserve initial div B to round off errors.
+A simple non-upwinding version of ct is through averaging electric fields from neighbors **type_ct='average'**.
+And it only works with HLL, HLLC, and HLLD schemes in the current implementation.
+Initial conditions and boundary conditions for magnetic field have to be given at corresponding cell faces instead, or vector potential is given at corresponding cell edges, see examples: **tests/mhd/solar_atmosphere_2.5D**.
-Depending on `typedivbfix`, sources proportionate to the numerical monopole errors are added, in a source-split way, to momemtum, energy, and induction equation (the 'powel' type), or to the induction equation alone (the 'janhunen' type).
+In cell-center based magnetic fields, sources proportionate to the numerical monopole errors can be added, in a source-split way, to momemtum, energy, and induction equation (the 'powel' type), or to the induction equation alone (the 'janhunen' type) for cleaning divB errors.
 The `divbwave` switch is effective for the Riemann type solvers for multi-D MHD only.
 The default true value corresponds to Powell divergence wave which stabilizes the Riemann solver.